 Curtains and drapes mostly get dusty.
 Very dusty.

-The best way to keep your soft window treatments like curtains looking good is to vacuum them thoroughly, top to bottom, at least twice a year.
+The best way to keep window treatments like curtains clean is to vacuum them thoroughly, top to bottom, at least twice a year.

 Another option is to take down the treatments and send them for a 10-minute spin in the dryer on the fluff cycle.
 Then, of course, you have to hang them up again (ugh).

-Experts advise using a drapery cleaning service to clean sheers.
-Look for one with portable injection/extraction machines that clean the sheers without solvents as they hang.
+Consider using a drapery cleaning service to clean sheers.
+Look for one with portable injection/extraction machines that wash the sheers without solvents as they hang.

-Dust shades regularly.
+Dust window shades regularly.
 If you use a vacuum, be careful not to apply too much pressure.
-Or you can blow off dust with a blow-dryer set on low.
+Or, you can blow off dust with a blow-dryer set on low.
 Spot-clean shades with a sponge dipped in mild hand dishwashing detergent.
 Gently blot dry with a clean, lint-free rag.

 Don't wet stained wood shutters because this may damage the finish.
 Instead, clean them with lemon oil or a wood preservative.

 Probably the most efficient way to wash vinyl or metal miniblinds is ye olde traditional method of taking them down and immersing them in a bathtub full of soapy water.
 Rinse them, and then the hang blinds over the shower rod to dry.

 Don't wash or dry-clean fabric vertical blinds.
 Clean vinyl or aluminum vertical blinds with a damp cloth.
 Leave a light film of detergent on the vanes to reduce static electricity.